brycewray/eleventy_solo/src/posts/2020/06/o-say-can-you-ci-cd.md

 ### GitLab CI/CD

 I told you GitHub haters I'd have an alternative, so here it is.
 Fact is, GitLab was doing CI/CD years before GitHub Actions existed, so there's a GitLab way to do this, too.

-Compared to GitHub's free-tier build limits (unlimited monthly minutes for a public repo and 2,000 monthly minutes for a private repo, as noted earlier), GitLab provides [2,000 "pipeline" minutes per month](https://about.gitlab.com/releases/2020/03/18/ci-minutes-for-free-users/).
+Compared to GitHub's free-tier build limits (unlimited monthly minutes for a public repo and 2,000 monthly minutes for a private repo, as noted earlier), GitLab provides 2,000 "pipeline" minutes per month, but [this drops to 400 minutes a month as of October&nbsp;1, 2020](https://about.gitlab.com/releases/2020/09/01/ci-minutes-update-free-users/), making it not much more helpful than the Netlify 300-minute monthly limit.
+Still, I'll include the instructions for using GitLab CI/CD if you want to go that route.
+After all, 100 extra minutes likely is more than enough for you.

 Your `.gitlab-ci.yml` file should be in the top level of your repo: